 Unfortunately, when you venture out onto the roads, there are also risks.
-Having a cycling accident becomes a possibility when you’re stuck next to a 40-tonne lorry and the driver isn’t paying enough attention.
+Having a cycling accident becomes a possibility when you are stuck next to a 40-tonne lorry and the driver is not paying enough attention.

 Cyclists are also at risk of door opening accidents.
 This can occur when motorists open their doors without checking properly for any approaching bikes.
 To make matters worse, what may be a minor issue to a motorist – such as a pothole – could be hugely dangerous to a cyclist.

-Other vehicles aren’t the only threat to cyclists on the roads.
+Other vehicles are not the only threat to cyclists on the roads.
 Pollution is a particular worry for many bike enthusiasts.
 Road cyclists are increasingly deciding to wear masks to protect from the particles in the air.

 So although cycling remains one of the best forms of activity for most people, caution should be exercised when doing so on the roads.

 If you quote information from this page in your work, then the reference for this page is:

 Carrie Tennick is a content specialist at First4Lawyers, who help people hurt in accidents get justice.
 The company works to claim compensation for injuries suffered through accidents that were not their fault.